legospacy/legospacy.github.io/_drafts/lua-irc-engine.md

 `TODO: Examples?`

-The main thing I learnt from this is that there's a major version zero (`0.x.y`) for a reason - to get everything how you want it.
+The main thing I learnt from this is that there's a major version zero (`0.x.y`) for a reason - to get everything how you want it, including all the subtle details about how your API works.

 ---